To minimise electricity price volatility, Singapore will centralise procurement and supply of gas

 GASCO TO BE SET UP BY 2024

-The Energy Market Authority (EMA) expects to set up Gasco in 2024.
+The Energy Market Authority (EMA) expects to set up this new entity, referred to as Gasco for now, in 2024.

 The new framework comes on the back of the global energy crunch last year, when electricity prices rose multiple folds due to fossil fuel shortages exacerbated by the Ukraine war, severe disruptions in renewable power, as well as global oil and spot gas price spikes.